 The Kalelkar Commission (1953) – was the first to identify backward classes other than the SCs and STs at the national level.

-- The findings of the caste census and the NCBC’s recommendations should be published in a public domain by the govt. and implement reservation accordingly.
+- The findings of the caste census and the NCBC’s recommendations should be published in the public domain by the govt. and implement reservation accordingly.

-- Composition of commission should reflect the gender sensitivity and representation of stakeholders.
+- The composition of commission should reflect the gender sensitivity and representation of stakeholders.

 - The politicians should rise above Vote-bank politics and adopt value-based politics and work towards social justice.